Delridge Neighborhoods Development Association Programs

 Arts and Culture

 We believe that creativity, self-expression, and cultural development are at the core of neighborhood vitality.
 In 2005, DNDA reclaimed and transformed the abandoned Frank B Cooper School into the Youngstown Cultural Arts Center.
-Youngstown houses youth-serving arts organizations including Arts Corps, Nature Consortium, 12th Night Theater, Youth Media Institute, The Service Board, the Southwest Interagency alternative program of Seattle Public Schools, as well as 36 low-income residential live/work artist lofts.
+Youngstown houses youth-serving arts organizations including Arts Corps, Nature Consortium, The Service Board, 12th Night Productions, the Southwest Interagency alternative program of Seattle Public Schools, as well as 36 low-income residential live/work artist lofts.
 Youngstown has exceeded its original vision and has become a powerful resource for investing in youth, convening community, and bringing creative economic vitality to Delridge.
 Youngstown is the preeminent institution in Delridge for community gatherings, hosting over 20,000 participants annually.

 Health and Active Living